 The side effects of cannabidiol oil use are still being studied.
 Some patients have noticed that it can cause drowsiness or a drop in blood pressure.
 CBD can also dry out your skin.

 Some studies conducted also noticed patients suffering from fatigue or diarrhea.
 If you are already taking some prescription medication, you should consult your physician before taking any CBD products.
-Cannabidiol has been known to have adverse effects when combined with other medication.
+Cannabidiol has been known to have adverse effects when combined with other medications.

 A recent study published by the American Academy of Pediatrics warned pregnant women that CBD use could potentially slow their baby’s development.
 Additionally, they discovered that cannabidiol could increase the placental barrier’s permeability.